discoveryworks/readme-dot-lint/README.md

 ---

+## Is anything sneaky happening here?

+Yes!

+Based on our research (and anecdata, and common sense), most READMEs do a decent job of covering the "**What**" and the "**How**".

+It's _far_ less common for READMEs to mention the "**Who**" or the "**Why**"...yet every project, necessarily, must be _for_ someone(s).
+Necessarily, there _must_ be a reason why a community is spending {time, energy, resources} on it.

+These are 1) critically important, 2) often go unspoken, and 3) we believe lot of open source project or community conflict would be ameliorated if the "_Who_" and "_Why_" were made more explicit.
+But for whatever reason, we tend not to think to write this stuff down.

+So, the sneakiness: by explicitly drawing "**Why?**" and "**Who?**" into the README.lint format, we hope to drive out these conversations, surface conflicts and ambiguities (e.g. among core teams or committers), and memorialize evolutions to that thinking.

+You're welcome! :-)

+---

 ## Acknowledgements

 README.lint was originally developed at [Strangelove Ventures](https://github.com/strangelove-ventures) as part of our effort to improve developer experience across the Cosmos ecosystem.
 Special thanks to: